 Food Crops & Plantations

 Indonesia's land is extremely fertile and supports a diverse array of flora and horticulture products.
 Opportunities exist for business expansion into food crops and cash crops, given the imperative of food security for its 247-million population.
 A number of high-value crops, with the right value-adding research and handling technology, also present opportunities for development.
-Indonesia imported some US$ 1.7 billion of horticulture products in 2013, with the value expected to rise to US$ 2 billion in 2014.

 Oil & Gas